needle-mirror/com.unity.addressables/Documentation~/DownloadDependenciesAsync.md

 [!code-cs[sample](../Tests/Editor/DocExampleCode/Preload.cs#doc_Preload)]

+To note: On the WebGL platform, this API always returns the size of the AssetBundle, even if the AssetBundle has been cached.
+Cached AssetBundles are not stored on the local file system, but persisted as part of the IndexedDB of the browser.
+[WebGL Caching](https://docs.unity3d.com/Manual/webgl-caching.html)

 ### Clear the dependency cache

 If you want to clear any AssetBundles cached by Addressables, call [`Addressables.ClearDependencyCacheAsync`](xref:UnityEngine.AddressableAssets.Addressables.ClearDependencyCacheAsync*).
 This method clears the cached AssetBundles containing the assets identified by a key along with any bundles containing those assets' dependencies.